antromo741/rails-js-game-review-backend/README.md

 ## Installation

-Fork and clone this repository along with the frontend repository.
+Fork and clone this repository along with the front end repository, linked above.
 Once you open this on your computer, run bundle install.
 We used postgres to make a database server, you will need the database sever to connect to your front end.

 ## Getting Started

-In the command line run rails db:migrate and migrate the files.
+-In the command line run rails db:migrate and migrate the files.
-This is optional, if you would like you can run rails db:seed to get some data into the appliction.
+-This is optional, if you would like you can run rails db:seed to get some data into the appliction.
-Connect to your database server and keep it running.
+-Connect to your database server and keep it running.
-Now just run your rails server and you will be all set to connect to the front end once it is open in thr browser.
+-Now just run your rails server and you will be all set to connect to the front end once it is open in thr browser.
-In the front end, you can open the index using explorer.exe my_index.html.
+-In the front end, you can open the index using explorer.exe my_index.html.
-Now to get aanything to work properly you need to be authenticated and sign in.
+-Now to get aanything to work properly you need to be authenticated and sign in.
 ## Usage

 This is a game review application.
 Once a user logs in with the original account that was associated with the seeded data,